PSYC 645 Developmental Psychopathology

 Discussions (2)

 Discussions are collaborative learning experiences.
-Therefore, the student will create a thread of at least 350 words using course-related knowledge to address the assigned topic, as well as submit replies of at least 200 words to 2 other classmates’ threads.
-Each thread and reply must contain at least 1 unique scholarly citation and 1 unique biblical citation.
+Therefore, the student will create a thread of at least 500 words using course-related knowledge to address the assigned topic, as well as submit replies of at least 250 words to 2 other classmates’ threads.
+Each thread and reply must contain at least 2 unique scholarly citations and 1 unique biblical citation.
 Current APA format must be used.
-(CLOs: A – E)
+(CLO: A, B, C, D, E)

 Treatment Evaluation Presentation Assignment

-The student will create a 5–7-minute PowerPoint or Prezi presentation that summarizes and evaluates at least 3 different types of intervention strategies for 1 of the disorders of childhood or adolescence discussed in the course’s required textbooks.
-Additionally, students will discuss at least 1 biblically-based intervention.
-The student must integrate course content, current research, and Scripture into his/her presentation, utilizing the textbook, at least 1 scriptural citation, and at least 3 additional peer-reviewed, primary, scholarly sources.
+The student will create a 6-8-minute video-narrated PowerPoint or Prezi presentation that summarizes and evaluates at least 3 different types of intervention strategies for 1 of the disorders of childhood or adolescence discussed in the course.
+Interventions will also be analyzed through a biblical worldview.
+The student must integrate course content, current research, and Scripture into his/her presentation, utilizing the textbook, at least 1 scriptural citation, and at least 3 additional recently published peer-reviewed, primary, scholarly sources.
 The presentation will be graded based on its content, narration, aesthetics, and adherence to current APA formatting guidelines.
-(CLOs: A – E)
+(CLO: A, B, C, D, E)

-The student will write 3 Case Presentation assignments in current APA format that summarize the relevant clinical information from and provide causal theories and treatment recommendations for real-world cases of children and adolescents diagnosed with psychological disorders.
-The body of each Case Presentation must be 4–5 pages.
+The student will write 2 Case Presentation assignments in current APA format that summarize the relevant clinical information from and provide causal theories and treatment recommendations for real-world cases of children and adolescents diagnosed with psychological disorders.
+The body of each Case Presentation must be 5-6 pages of content.
 Each segment of the “Diagnosis” section must contain citations from the current edition of the DSM.
 Each segment of the “Etiology” and “Treatment Recommendations” sections must contain citations from the case file and at least 1 scholarly source to support the student’s rationale.
-(CLOs: A – D)
+(CLO: A, B, C, D)

 Quizzes (8)

 The student will complete 8 open-book/open-note quizzes.
-Each quiz will comprise 25 multiple-choice questions and cover the textbooks readings and lecture presentations for the Module: Week in which it is assigned.
+Each quiz will contain 25 multiple-choice questions and cover the textbooks’ readings and lecture presentations for the Module: Week in which it is assigned.
 The student will have 45 minutes to complete each quiz.
-(CLOs: A – D)
+(CLO: A, B, C, D)